eMedicine Specialties > Plastic Surgery > Hand

 • Bennett fracture

-• If more than 1 mm of articular incongruity remains after percutaneous pinning, perform ORIF.
-Make an L-shaped incision over the subcutaneous border of the thumb metacarpal.
-Carry the incision radially to allow for subperiosteal reflection of the thenar muscles.
-Use-bone holding forceps to reduce the metacarpal to the Bennett fragment and secure fixation with Kirschner wires, a Herbert screw, or AO minifragment screws.
-Apply a thumb spica cast for 4-6 weeks if Kirschner wires are used.
-If more secure fixation is achieved (eg, minifragment screws), initiate active range of motion at 10-14 days postoperatively.
+• If more than 1 mm of articular incongruity remains after percutaneous pinning, an open reduction internal fixation (ORIF) should be performed.
+The approach is usually an L-shaped incision over the ulnar border of the thumb metacarpal.
+The incision continues radially to allow for subperiosteal reflection of the thenar muscles.
+A bone-holding forceps may be used to reduce the metacarpal to the Bennett fragment and secure fixation with Kirschner wires,[4] Kirschner wire and tension band,[29] or compression screws.[30]
+A thumb spica cast should be worn for 4-6 weeks if Kirschner wires are used.
+If more secure fixation is achieved (eg, minifragment screws), active range of motion may be initiated at 10-14 days postoperatively.

 • Rolando fracture and comminuted fractures